CATT-Works/MoveOver/README.md

 This repository containes the modified ODT code and an application example.

 ### TO DO
-- create a requirements.txt file
 - share models
 - share example video

 ### Installation
 1) Download this repository
 2) It is highly recommended to create a separate environment.
-Python 3.7 was used.
+I tested the compatibility with Python3.7 and 3.11.
 You can create and activate the environment with
 ```
-conda create -n "moveover" python=3.7 ipython
+conda create -n "MoveOver" python=3.11 ipython
-conda activate moveover
+conda activate MoveOver
 ```

 2) Install the requirements with
 ```
-pip install requirements.txt
+pip install -r requirements.txt
 ```
 3) Download the models from `LINK REQUIRED` to the models/ folder

-### Usage
+### Quick Start
 A quick start code is provided in the `MoveOver/example` folder.
 To use it you should download the video file from `LINK REQUIRED` to the `videos/` folder.
 Then yom may start running notebooks.
 - `01-PreparConfigs.ipynb` - helps to create a config file for each video